Shigeru Mizuki: Breakthrough

 In 1991, he released a short work titled War and Japan (Sensō to Nippon) published in The Sixth Grader, a popular edutainment magazine for young people, detailing the atrocities committed by the Japanese Army during their rampage in China and Korea and is narrated by Nezumi Otoko.
 The work serves as a counterpoint to revisionist manga like the works of Yoshinori Kobayashi and by extension a way for Mizuki to express his anger at those responsible for all of Japan's victims.
 From 1989 until 1998 he worked on Showa: A History of Japan, which follows the same approach and conveys Mizuki's view of the Shōwa era through a mixture of personal anecdotes and summaries of major historical events.
 His character Nezumi Otoko often appears as the narrator in these works.

-When not working in either field, he painted a number of subjects, though these works are not as well known as his literary ones which have made him a household name.
+In addition to his creative output, Mizuki was a prolific folklorist.
+His 12-volume series Mujara earned him membership in the Japanese Society of Cultural Anthropology.
+He also advocated for the Shōkeikan archive-museum, which documents the lives of disabled and wounded veterans.

+Later life

 In 2003, he returned to Rabaul to rekindle his friendship with the locals, who had named a road after him in his honor.

-In 2005, Mizuki appeared in a cameo role in Yōkai Daisenso ("The Great Yokai War") directed by Takashi Miike, a film about Yōkai inspired by his work as well as the work of Aramata Hiroshi.
-He appears towards the end of the film in the role of the Great Elder Yōkai: a pacifistic character who condemns the warring ways of the film's antagonist and reaffirms the role of Yōkai as peaceful, playful creatures.
+In 2005, Mizuki appeared in a cameo role in Yōkai Daisenso ("The Great Yokai War") directed by Takashi Miike, a film about yōkai inspired by his work as well as the work of Aramata Hiroshi.
+He appears towards the end of the film in the role of the Great Elder Yōkai: a pacifistic character who condemns the warring ways of the film's antagonist and reaffirms the role of yōkai as peaceful, playful creatures.
 A brief explanation about his works also is mentioned in the film.
 In 2010, NHK broadcast an asadora about his married life, Gegege no Nyōbō, based on his wife's autobiography.

 Throughout most of his life, Mizuki's work was relatively unknown outside Japan due to not having been translated.
 This changed in the 2010s when translations in several European languages of his Showa, Kitaro, Nonnonba and Hitler series began to appear, leading to an increasing interest in Mizuki and his work (and that of his gekiga peers) among Westerners.

 On November 30, 2015, Mizuki died of heart failure in a Tokyo hospital after collapsing at his home from a heart attack.
 His Dharma name is 大満院釋導茂 (Daiman-In-Shaku-Domo).

-Bakeichōnosei

-Bakeichōnosei (ばけいちょうのせい, monster ginkgo spirit) or "Bakeichōnorei"(ばけいちょうのれい) is a Japanese monster written by the yokai manga artist Shigeru Mizuki.

-It is said that the limbs and face are yellow, wearing a kimono dyed with inkstick and striking a gong.
-Ginkgo biloba have long been ominous, and planting them at home is said to cause ominous things.

-Mizuki draws this monster picture based on "Kamakura Wakamiya Hachiman Teru (Ginkgo) Teru no Kibana" in Yosa Buson "Kabmura Yokai Emaki".
-According to yokai researcher Goichi Yumoto, the Kabumura sculpture is said to be an icon of an old tree spirit.
+He is buried at Kakusho-ji in Chofu, Tokyo.